grafana/grafana/docs/sources/administration/plugin-management/index.md

 ## Install Grafana plugins

 Grafana supports data source, panel, and app plugins.

+- Data Source plugins allows you  to pull data from various data sources such as databases, APIs, log files, etc and display it in the form of graphs, charts, and dashboards in Grafana.
-Having panels as plugins makes it easy to create and add any kind of panel, to show your data, or improve your favorite dashboards.
-Apps enable the bundling of data sources, panels, dashboards, and Grafana pages into a cohesive experience.
+- Having panels as plugins makes it easy to create and add any kind of panel, to show your data, or improve your favorite dashboards.
+- Apps enable the bundling of data sources, panels, dashboards, and Grafana pages into a cohesive experience.

 1. In a web browser, navigate to the official [Grafana Plugins page](/plugins) and find a plugin that you want to install.
 1. Click the plugin, and then click the **Installation** tab.